 Written by Amy Bizzari

-Born in a one-room cabin on the banks of the Little Pigeon River in Pittman Center, Tennessee, Dolly Parton moved to Nashville the day after she graduated from Sevier County High School in 1964.
+Born in a tiny cabin on the banks of the Little Pigeon River in eastern Tennessee, Dolly Parton moved to Nashville the day after she graduated from Sevier County High School in 1964.
 With stars in her eyes and four great goals in her heart—to dream more, learn more, care more, and be more—Parton went on to become the “Queen of Country Music,” composing at least 5,000 songs to date.

 Parton was in the news recently for rejecting a planned statue of herself in Nashville, but visitors to Music City can still experience the places where she made her mark—from the studios where she recorded her first albums to the clubs where she sang her heart out, to the many places inspired by her glamorous style and no-nonsense outlook on life.
 Here are 14 must-visit stops in Nashville associated with one of Tennessee's brightest stars.